 What are the causes of hair loss in men?

-- Medical Conditions
+5. Medical Conditions and Treatments

 Why are some men not candidates for hair restoration surgery?